magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/rpm-installation.md

 ## Offline Build Version

-The Offline Build is a special variant of the ThingsBoard Gateway package designed for installation and execution without internet access.
+The Offline Build is a special variant of the IoT Hub Gateway package designed for installation and execution without internet access.
 Also, the offline build allows you to use any connector without installing dependencies in runtime.
 It contains all necessary dependencies bundled in advance, including:
 - A prebuilt Python virtual environment.